 Here is another super easy dinner idea with endless possibilities for variation.
-I can’t exactly say that it’s a “quick” recipe because it does have to bake a while but the actual assembly is really quick and easy.
+I can’t exactly say that Spinach Lasagna Roll Ups are a “quick” recipe because it does have to bake a while but the actual assembly is really quick and easy.

 I filled my Lasagna Roll Ups with spinach and cheese but you could also do mushrooms, pesto, or any meat.
 You really can make this one your own.